Did you know that back pain is the most common health issue in the USA, accounting for 264 million lost workdays each year?

 - You’re not straining your knees, so you’re avoiding pain and injuries.

-Summary: Keep the soles of your feet flat on the floor and your knees bent at a 90ᵒ.
+Summary: Keep the soles of your feet flat on the ground and your knees bent at a 90ᵒ.
 That way, you’re improving your blood circulation to your feet.

 Adjust the Backrest Angle